arp242/goatcounter/tpl/help/export.md

-The GoatCounter export is a CSV export of all pageviews of a site.
+GoatCounter can export a CSV of all pageviews.
+This can only be done of “Individual pageviews” is enabled in the site settings (it’s disabled by default).

+For most people the [JSON export](export-json) is a better option.

 There is no "standard" CSV; the export is created with the [`encoding/csv`][csv] package.
 Some notes: